John Heard (actor): Personal life

 Heard married actress Margot Kidder in 1979, but the marriage was dissolved after only six days.

-In 1987, he had a son, John Matthew Heard, with actress and former girlfriend Melissa Leo.
-Heard was arrested in 1991 and charged with third-degree assault for allegedly slapping Leo.
+In 1987, he had a son with actress and former girlfriend Melissa Leo.
+Heard was arrested in 1991 and charged with third-degree assault for slapping Leo.
 In 1997, he was found guilty of trespassing at Leo's home but was acquitted of charges of trespassing at their son's school.

-By his marriage to Sharon Heard, he had two children, Annika Rose and Maxwell John.
-Maxwell died on December 6, 2016, aged 22.
+By his marriage to Sharon Heard, he had two children, a son and a daughter.
+Their son died on December 6, 2016, aged 22.

-On May 24, 2010, Heard married, lastly, Lana Pritchard in Los Angeles.
+On May 24, 2010, Heard married Lana Pritchard in Los Angeles.
 The couple divorced seven months later.

 Death

-Heard died from cardiac arrest due to atherosclerotic and hypertensive heart disease on July 21, 2017, at the age of 71.
-His body was found by staff in a hotel in Palo Alto, California, where he was reportedly recovering after minor back surgery at Stanford University Hospital.
+Heard died of cardiac arrest due to atherosclerotic and hypertensive heart disease on July 21, 2017, at the age of 71.
+He was found dead by staff in a hotel in Palo Alto, California, where he was reportedly recovering from minor back surgery which he had just undergone at Stanford University Hospital.
 The back surgery did not play a role in his death.
 His cause of death was confirmed by the Santa Clara County Medical Examiner's office.
 He was buried in South Side Cemetery in Ipswich, Massachusetts.